Sandy dampens mood for many Black Friday shoppers

-VALLEY STREAM, N.Y./BROOKLYN, New York (Reuters) - Malls across the United States teemed with shoppers looking for Black Friday bargains, but many in the New York area sat out the madness, too busy coping with the lingering effects of Superstorm Sandy.
+VALLEY STREAM, N.Y./BROOKLYN, N.Y., Nov 23 (Reuters) - Malls across the United States teemed with shoppers looking for Black Friday bargains, but many in the New York area sat out the madness, too busy coping with the lingering effects of Superstorm Sandy.

 While still busy, shoppers and store workers alike said it was far from being the usual mob of years past.